 If you roll the bread up into a tight little ball.
 Then it also resembles fish eggs which trout love to feed upon.
 Bread also floats, so it is likely to drift downstream, and anything drifting past a feeding trout will likely be tried.

 Trout which live in parks where people feed ducks, have likely tried bread before and know that it is food and it is safe.
 So for them to raise to take a small piece of bread from the surface is not that strange.
 Sometimes, they even take large chunks of bread.

 Bread is therefore one of the better baits to use in urban parks.
 Simply because trout have tried it before.
-If you do decide to fish bread in a park, make sure there is no hungry ducks around.
+If you do decide to fish bread in a park, make sure there are no hungry ducks around.
 They love eating bread even more than the trout.

 You can make a bread chum to attract trout

 This is done by throwing lots of small pieces of fish food into the water.
 The chum of choice is often bread but some people use corn.

 Fishermen will often dissolve the bread in water to create a mash.
 Then they will ladle a spoonful of bread pulp into the water every so often to create a constant trail of bread.
 This trail of bread then grabs the attention of any nearby trout which will follow the bread trail to its source.

 Then simply fish your piece of bread among the food trail.
 It can be a very effective technique.
 Although, if others are fishing nearby, it can be seen as impolite to start chumming a river.